nairarun-in/Ideamagix-Mern-Assignment/README.md

 ## Healthcare Website

-A responsive healthcare website is needed to provide information about total knee replacement surgery, featuring patient stories, profiles of top orthopedic doctors, and a directory of recommended hospitals.
+A responsive healthcare website is needed to provide information about total knee replacement surgery, featuring patient stories, profiles of top orthopedic doctors, and a directory of recommended hospitals, using modern web development technologies

 ## Features: